arnaldoaparicio/arnaldoaparicio.github.io/_drafts/2023-03-16-setting-up-java-in-gentoo.markdown

 Now we have successfully installed it.

+## Installing an IDE

-We will install an IDE.
-I use VsCode (RIP Atom) but I remember using BlueJ and Eclipse when I was coding in Java.
-I'll be installing Intellij: Community Edition.
-Something completely unknown to me but I'll use it anyways.
+I'll be installing an IDE.
+I use VSCode (RIP Atom) but I remember using BlueJ and Eclipse when I was writing Java code in college.
+I'll be installing IntelliJ IDEA: Community Edition, which is something completely unknown to me but I'll use it anyways.

+Now while remaining as root, I'll enter the following:
 {% highlight console %}
-yasss /home/ren # emerge --ask dev-util/idea-community
+host /home/ren # emerge --ask dev-util/idea-community
 {% endhighlight %}

+And let the installation begin.

+{% highlight console %}
+...
+>>> Installing (12 of 12) dev-util/idea-community-2022.2.3::gentoo

+>>> Recording dev-util/idea-community in "world" favorites file...

+ * Messages for package dev-lang/rust-1.65.0:

+ * Rust installs a helper script for calling GDB and LLDB,
+ * for your convenience it is installed under /usr/bin/rust-{gdb,lldb}-1.65.0.

+ * Messages for package x11-libs/gtk+-2.24.33-r2:

+ * Please install app-text/evince for print preview functionality.
+ * Alternatively, check "gtk-print-preview-command" documentation and
+ * add it to your gtkrc.

+ * GNU info directory index is up-to-date.

+ * IMPORTANT: 5 config files in '/etc' need updating.
+ * See the CONFIGURATION FILES and CONFIGURATION FILES UPDATE TOOLS
+ * sections of the emerge man page to learn how to update config files.

+ * IMPORTANT: 12 news items need reading for repository 'gentoo'.
+ * Use eselect news read to view new items.

+{% endhighlight %}

 Sheeesh.
-It took over an hour to install Intellij.
+It took almost two hours to install Intellij.

+## Results

 At this point, I will be doing the underpants garden gnome